-Heart of the City Health Center Pediatrics and Westside Health Center Pediatrics participate in the national, research-proven school readiness program called Reach out and Read.
+Six of our locations participate in the national, research-proven school readiness program called Reach out and Read.
 This program, designed for children ages 6 months through 5 years of age provides a child with a new book at each regular check up to take home.
 Trained providers speak with parents about the importance of reading aloud and waiting rooms are filled with kids books.
 The goal of Reach out and Read is to help children be better prepared for kindergarten with larger vocabularies, stronger language skills and a six-month developmental edge.

 Women Infants and Children Program (WIC)

 Cherry Health collaborates with the Kent County Health Department to offer the Women, Infants and Children Program (WIC) at Cherry Street Health Center and Westside Health Center.
 This is a state-funded nutrition education and food supplement program for pregnant, breastfeeding, and postpartum women and children up to age five.
 A registered dietitian provides counseling and education, as well as healthy foods to encourage proper nutrition, growth and development during pregnancy and the formative years of childhood.
 Breastfeeding education and support are also offered in the WIC Program.
 Pregnant women seen at any of our sites are offered WIC services, based on specific nutritional needs and income eligibility.
 For additional information, please contact 616.776.2134.

 The Maternal Infant Health Program (MIHP) is a parent support and coaching program for pregnant mothers and infants.
 If you are pregnant or have a baby under a year old, and are Medicaid eligible, you can receive MIHP as part of your insurance coverage.